Quantum Key Distribution with Imperfections: Recent Advances in Security Proofs: QKD with imperfect devices

 \subsubsection{Partial state characterization}

-In a PM protocol, it is assumed that the state that leaves the source is a well-characterized state, often the pure eigenstates of some operator (e.g. Pauli eigenstates in the BB84 and six-state protocol), as described in Eq.~\eqref{eq: state 1 pm}.
+In a PM protocol, it is assumed that the signal that leaves the source is a well-characterized state, often the pure eigenstates of some operator (e.g. Pauli eigenstates in the BB84 and six-state protocol), as described in Eq.~\eqref{eq: state 1 pm}.
 In reality, the source itself distributes imperfect states, a condition that has been addressed with different techniques \cite{gottesman2004security, tamaki2013loss, pereira2019quantum, pereira2020quantum}.
-In recent security proofs for PM scenarios \cite{pereira2025optimal, curras2025numerical} this source imperfection has been addressed through the inclusion of the overlap
+A possible approach to partially characterize the distributed state is to consider its overleap with the idealized pure signal that should leave the source \cite{mizutani2019quantum,mizutani2020quantum,koashi2003secure}.
+This approach has been used in recent security proofs for PM scenarios \cite{pereira2025optimal, curras2025numerical}.
+This source imperfection has been addressed through the inclusion of the inequality

 where $\ket{\psi}$ is the (pure) state that ideally leaves the source, and $\rho$ is the effective shared state, with $\epsilon$ being a sort of efficiency parameter.
 Such imperfections can be easily included in optimization algorithms, thus being a useful tool for numerical security proofs based on the methods described in Sec. \ref{sec: algorithms}.